Skip to content Skip to footer

 U.S. Department of Health & Human Service

-With the greatest protective ability available, the RayShield Series ®, lowers the absorbed radiation dose significantly to ensure life saving support that actually works.
+With the most significant protective ability available, the RayShield Series ® significantly lowers the absorbed radiation dose to ensure life-saving support that works.